egiden/django-contact-us-tools/docs/source/views.rst

    :type: dict
    :value: {}

-   Keyword arguments to pass into the :attr:`AbstractBaseMessage.send_email` method when it is called.
+   Keyword arguments to pass into the :meth:`~contact_us_tools.models.AbstractBaseMessage.send_email` method when it is called.
 See :ref:`sending_email`.

    How it works is, if one were to extend :py:class:`BaseContactUsView` with a non-empty :py:attr:`BaseContactUsView.send_email_kwargs` like so.